 At LiveOak, we are strong believers in giving back to our community.
 To that end, we support reputable non-profit organizations which are affecting positive change in Central Texas.
-The LiveOak Gives Program leverages the scale of the LiveOak Family and the broader tech ecosystem to amplify their impact in a meaningful way.
+The LiveOak Gives Program is an annual giving program that leverages the scale of the LiveOak Family and the broader tech ecosystem to amplify their impact in a meaningful way.

 2019 Giving Program